franpham/Be-Positive/README.md

 Donate blood to maximize the inventory of all blood types.
+Do not have any patient die or waiting outside the clinic.

 Goal: type O- is the least since it's the most used (universal compatible) types O+, A-, B- should be equal amounts (4 compatible types)